 Roosters will fight each other when introduced if they are equally matched.
 One way to prevent that is to keep roosters of varying ages.

-Introducing same sized roosters can be a challenge.
-Try introducing them for a few days in cages or barriers.
-Then mix them.
+Introducing same-sized roosters can be a challenge.
+Try introducing them for a few days in cages or barriers before mixing them.
 If it’s clear they’re going to hurt each other, separate them again.

 Roosters will continue fighting until dominance is established.
 Even if you separate them, they will finish their quarrel when back with each other.

 Provide plenty of room for roosters and hideouts to make it easy for the subordinate rooster to retreat.
 Hideouts could be something as simple as a pallet A-frame or compost bin.